-IBP is demonstrating the use of carbon dioxide from flue gas at FirstEnergy's Burger Power Plant in Shadyside, OH.
+IBP demonstrated the use of carbon dioxide from flue gas at FirstEnergy's Burger Power Plant in Shadyside, OH.

 Source: World abatement of energy-related CO2 emissions in the 450 Scenario